Dirvann/mediasoup-sfu-webrtc-video-rooms/README.md

 # Deployment

 - in `config.js` replace the `announcedIP` with your public ip address of the server and modify the port you want to serve it in.
+- add firewall rules of the port of the webpage (default 3016) and the rtc connections (default udp 10000-10100) for the machine.

 notes : Best to run the project on a linux system as the mediasoup installation could have issues by installing on windows.
 If you have a windows system consider installing WSL to be able to run it.